 Here in America, we love our pets.
 Some of us unabashedly love our domesticated animals more than people.
 If a child doesn’t have a pet or even a pet to call “theirs” by a certain age, they will inevitably begin to beg for one.
 Before you give in to your own personal desire for a pet or your child’s tears, take a moment to mull over the realities of pet adoption and what it means for your family.
 Maybe it is the right time now, or ten years from now, or never.
-Consider these things before adopting a pet.
+Here is what to know before adopting a dog as well as helpful questions to ask to help you be prepared.

 Why are you hoping to adopt a pet?